-A significant part of an already significant project involves taking numerous trips (both cars and flights) – to any space or place that is very strongly connected to wineries within the Napa Valley – within California, domestically or abroad.
+A significant part of an already significant project involves taking numerous trips (both cars and flights) – to any space or place that is very strongly connected to wineries within Napa Valley – within California, domestically or abroad.
 This obsession has brought us to places we never ever would have considered visiting previously.

 We began exploring this aspect of the project in 2016 – we founded the Napa Wine Project in 2006.
 At the end of 2021, we have visited, tasted and extensively written about 1,100 unique Napa Valley based physical wineries, brands along with several stand-alone non Napa Valley winery tasting rooms to date (IE wine shops).

-The most common examples of our exploration outside of the Napa Valley include wineries, restaurants or resorts owned by a Napa vintner.
-However the sky is the limit when it comes to Napa winery connections located outside of the Napa Valley.
+The most common examples of our exploration outside of Napa Valley include wineries, restaurants or resorts owned by a Napa vintner.
+However the sky is the limit when it comes to Napa winery connections located outside of Napa Valley.
 If the space is indoors – we attempt to gain access.
 We also attempt to eat at all restaurants, taste the wines at related wineries and stay at all resorts we visit connected to wineries in the Napa Valley.

 In part, our visits have taken us to: gravesites of prominent Napa Valley wine personalities, childhood homes, prominent vineyards, streets named after Napa vintners, gold mines, art museums, wine shops, college buildings named after Napa vintners, stand alone tasting rooms, performing arts centers and *numerous* non-wine related vintner owned businesses.